michaelvobrien/ct/README.md

 ## Overview

-A simple tool for writing ruby scripts to manage your Mac OS X system.
+A proof-of-concept tool for writing ruby scripts to manage a Mac OS X system.

 ## Examples